Music therapy for non-fluent aphasia

 Music therapy for non-fluent aphasia is a method for treating patients who have lost the ability to speak after a stroke or accident.
 Non-fluent aphasia, also called expressive aphasia, is a neurological disorder that deprives patients of the ability to express language.
-It is usually caused by stroke or lesions in Broca’s area, which is a language-dominant area responsible for speech production in the left hemisphere.
-However, lesions in Broca’s area only affects patients’ speech ability, while their ability to sing remains unaffected.
+It is usually caused by stroke or lesions in Broca's area, which is a language-dominant area that is responsible for speech production located in the left hemisphere of the brain.
+However, when lesions form in Broca's area this only affects patients’ speech ability, while their ability to sing remains unaffected.
 Since several studies have shown that right hemispheric regions are more active during singing, music therapy involving melodic elements is deemed to be a potential treatment for non-fluent aphasia, as singing might activate patients’ right hemisphere to compensate with their lesioned left hemisphere.
-Aside from singing, many other music therapy techniques have also been attempted and the effectiveness of some techniques is shown.
+Aside from singing, many other music therapy techniques have also been attempted such as rhythms and poetic emphasis, which is shown to add to the effectiveness.
 Although there are many possible explanations for the mechanism of music therapy, the underlying mechanism remains unclear, as some studies indicate contradictory results.

 Techniques

 Therapeutic singing

 A common method of therapeutic singing is guiding patients to sing familiar songs.
-Patients are led to sing along the song with therapists, who might adjust the tempo, volume, and pitch according to each individual patient to optimise the therapy process.
+Patients are led to sing these familiar songs along with their therapists.
+Each therapist needs to be cognoscente of what would be familiar to the patients.
+Having someone in their 70's be asked to sing a Taylor Swift song, would not be deemed appropriate.
+The therapist also might need to adjust the tempo, volume, and pitch of the songs according to each individual patient.
+By doing this, it helps someone who might be a struggling to formulate thoughts and words quickly have time to catch up.
+This can optimize the therapy process.
 The lyrics that patients can most easily produce are repeated several times.
-The employment of singing in the treatment of aphasia is not a novel therapy technique, as in the past therapists already noticed that patients who had difficulty speaking were still able to sing.
+The utilization of singing during the treatment of aphasia is not a novel therapy technique, as in the past therapists already noticed that patients who had difficulty speaking were still able to sing.